twigz826/CV/README.md

 #### Teamwork

 I thrive as part of a team after having grown up playing team sports through school and university.
-This has given me a strong foundation in understanding the importance of communication, helping everyone understand their role and how they contribute to the bigger picture so they can perform at their best.
-In my career, I have always worked as part of project teams and have learnt the importance of strong communication combined with an enthusiastic attitude to drive positive behaviour.
+This gave me a strong foundation in understanding how teams succeed through meticulous planning, consistent training and an ethos of empowering individuals to understand their role and contribution to the bigger picture.
+In my career, I have always worked as part of project teams and have learnt the importance of clear communication combined with an enthusiastic attitude to drive positive behaviour.
 I relish the opportunity to learn from other members of the team while also giving actionable advice and support where possible.
 At Makers, I had the opportunity to work on a number of group projects, while at the same time adopting Agile work practices to efficiently coordinate the workload and deliver well functioning final products.

 #### Adaptability